 DSDT's written health and safety plan is reviewed annually by DSDT's Institutional and Occupational Advisory Committees, to ensure compliance with LARA and TWC post-secondary school licensing division guidelines, as well as adequacy.
 Students, employees, and visitors will use this form to report school related injuries, illness, or "near miss" events (which could have caused an injury or illness) - no matter how minor.
 This helps us to identify student plans/procedures and emergency preparedness protocols and correct hazards before they cause serious injuries.
-This form shall be completed by students as soon as possible and given to the Campus Security Authority/ respective School Director.
+This form shall be completed by students as soon as possible and given to the Campus Security Authority/respective School Director.
 Always keep work areas clean and orderly, and immediately report all accidents to the Campus Security Authority/ respective School Director.
 Operate instructional material/ equipment only after proper training has been administered and under the supervision of instructor/ and or School Director.
 All employees must wear business casual clothing while on campus or must have appropriate clothing provided (for purchase by student), DSDT T-shirt, jeans/slacks, and closed-toe shoes.
 Employees caring for injuries sustained during, or arising out of, on campus activities should direct your questions or concerns relating to the safety programs or issues immediately to the Campus Security Authority/ respective School Director, or local emergency personnel.
 Local numbers are posted on the walls of the campus, or in the student handbook and catalog made available to the student prior to enrollment.
 All visitors are required to enter the facility through the main entrance and sign the sign-in sheet, stating their name, phone number, email, and reason for visit.
 School visitors must show proper identification and be screened through the school's visitor management system.
 This is to ensure the safety of our students, employees, and guests.
 In the event of an emergency or unforeseen event that needs immediate care other than what the institution can accommodate, call 911 and complete an Injury Report form.
 Have the student, Campus Security Authority/ respective School Director, or the supervisor who charted the incident acknowledge and sign off on documentation.

 Today's Date:

 Incident Report (Indicate which campus)

-DSDT Main Campus 1759 W. 20th StreetDetroit, MI 48216
+DSDT Main Campus 1759 W. 20 {th} StreetDetroit, MI 48216

 DSDT Branch Campus 4301 E Stan Schlueter Loop Bldg #1 Killeen, TX 76542

-Students, employees, and all visitors will use this form to report all school related injuries, illudevents (which could have caused an injury or illness)- no matter how minor.
-This helps us to id hazards before they cause serious injuries.
-This form shall be completed by students as soon as a school director/ instructor for further action. lentify and correct
+events (which could have caused an n injury or illness)- no m njuries.
+This form shall l atter how minor. ated injuries, illness, or "near miss" This helps us to identify and correct tudents as soon as possible and givento

-I am reporting a work related: Injury Illness Near Miss
+I am reporting a work related: □ Injury □ Illness □ Near Miss

 Your Name:

 Instructor/Supervisor:

-Have you told your instructor/supervisor about this Yes No injury?
+Have you told your instructor/superinjury? rvisor about this □ Yes □ No

-Date of injury/near miss: Time of injury/ near miss:
+Date of injury/near miss: Time of injury/ no ear miss:

 Name of witness (if any):

 Where, exactly, did it happen?

 What were you doing at the time?

-What could have been done to prevent this injury/no Did you see a doctor about this injury/near miss? □ Yes □ No If yes, whom did you see?
-Doctor's phone #: Part of body affected: Front Right Left Left Right Nature of the injury you're reporting: Abrasion, scrapes Amputation Broken bone Bruise Burn (heat) Burn (chemical) Concussion (to the head) Crushing Injury Cut, laceration, puncture Illness Sprain, strain Other: Written witness statement: Number of attachments (photographs, hospital verif ïcation, drawings, etc.):
+What could have been done to prevent this injury/near miss?
+What parts of your body Were injured?
+If a near miss, how could you have been hurt?
+Did you see a doctor about this injury/near miss? □ Yes □ No If yes, whom did you see?
+Part of body affected: Doctor's phone #: Front Right Left Left Right Nature of the injury you're reporting: Abrasion, scrapes Amputation Broken bone Bruise Burn (heat) Burn (chemical) Concussion (to the head) Crushing Injury Cut, laceration, puncture Illness Sprain, strain Other: Written witness statement: Number of ottochments (photographs hospitalif ination drawings ataly Number of attachments (photographs, hospital verifi ication, drawings, etc.):